Lucsantosg/CloudLogAnalysis/security/auth_uaa.md

 {:pre: .pre}

-# Authenticating by using the Bluemix UAA model
+# Authenticating by using the UAA method
 {: #auth_uaa}

-Use the {{site.data.keyword.Bluemix}} UAA model to get an authentication token that you can use to access logs that are stored in the {{site.data.keyword.loganalysisshort}} service for a space in a {{site.data.keyword.Bluemix_notm}}.
+Use the UAA method to get an authentication token that you can use to manage logs that are stored in a space.
 You can obtain the authentication token by using the {{site.data.keyword.Bluemix_notm}} CLI or by using the `Login` REST API.
 {:shortdesc}

-To access logs by using a UAA authentication token, you need the following information:
+To manage logs by using a UAA authentication token, you need the following information:

 * A UAA token to access the {{site.data.keyword.loganalysisshort}} service by using the RESTful APIs.
 * The GUID of the space.

-## Getting the UAA token by using the Bluemix CLI
+## Getting the UAA token by using the {{site.data.keyword.Bluemix_notm}} CLI
 {: #uaa_cli}